 Difference Between Equity vs Shares

-What is Equity?
 The equity of the company refers to Capital invested by the Owners of the Company and Profit accumulated by the company during the tenure of business which is also called as Reserves and Surplus.
 Equity is also called a net worth of the company.
-In accounting language, Equity is the value of assets that is left after paying off the Liabilities.
-It can be written in Equation:
+In accounting language, Equity is the value of assets that are left after paying off the Liabilities.
+When owners of the company do not have sufficient funds, they go to the public for raising the money.
+The amount of money which is to be invested is divided into portions.
+This portion is called Share.
+When we go to the dictionary meaning of share it is “have a portion of (something)” Likewise Shares of the company is a division of the capital of the company into various portions.

 Equity = Assets- Liabilities